-We Take Manufacturer’s Issues to the Top, Where Real Changes are Made
+We Take Rhode Island Manufacturer’s Issues to the Top, Where Real Changes are Made

-RIMA is the trusted source and partner to government and community leaders interested supporting a thriving manufacturer sector.
-As the unified voice of over 1,600 Ocean State manufacturers, RIMA advocates for sensible legislative and policy solutions at the federal, state, and local level that support and empower manufacturing’s unique role as the Economic Engine for Rhode Island.
+Rhode Island Manufacturing Association (RIMA) is the trusted source and partner to Rhode Island government and community leaders interested in supporting a thriving manufacturer sector.
+As the unified voice of over 1,600 Rhode Island manufacturers, RIMA advocates for sensible legislative and policy solutions at the federal, state, and local level that support and empower manufacturing’s unique role as the Economic Engine for Rhode Island.

 RIMA’s 2019 Legislative Positions: